emacs-exordium/exordium/README.md

 The main file is `init.el`: it load the modules from the `modules` subdirectory and the default theme from the `themes` subdirectory.
-The `extensions` subdirectory is used for third-party plugins that are not available in melpa.
+The `extensions` subdirectory is used for third-party plugins that are not available in Melpa.

 3 files can be added in your directory `~/.emacs.d` to customize the configuration for the local machine (these files are not tracked by git):